toivoh/Debug.jl/README.md

 How it Works
 ------------
-The main effort so far has gone into analyzing the scoping of symbols in a piece of code, and to modify code to allow one piece of code to be evaluated as if it were at some particular point in another piece of code.
+The foundations of the `Debug` package is code for analyzing the scoping of symbols in a piece of code, and to modify code to allow one piece of code to be evaluated as if it were at some particular point in another piece of code.
 The interactive debug facility is built on top of this.

-* The code passed to `@debug` is _analyzed_.
+The `@debug` macro triggers a number of steps.

-  AST nodes are replaced with `Debug.AST.Node` nodes that represent the same thing, but also keep track of parent, static scope, and location in the code.
+* The code passed to `@debug` is _analyzed_, and turned into a decorated AST built from nodes of type `Debug.AST.Node`.
-  Static scopes keep track of the symbols that they (re)introduce.
+  The format is almost identical to julia's native AST format, but nodes also keep track of parent, static scope, and location in the source code.
 * The code is then _instrumented_ to insert trap calls at each stepping point, entry/exit to scope blocks, etc.
-  A `Scope` (runtime scope) object that contains getter and setter functions for each visible local symbol is also created upon entry to each block that lies within a new environment.
+  A `Scope` object that contains getter and setter functions for each visible local symbol is also created upon entry to each block that lies within a new environment.
 * The code passed to `debug_eval` is analyzed in the same way as to `@debug`.
-  The code is then _grafted_ into the supplied scope by replacing each reads/write to a variable with a call to the corresponding getter/setter function, if it is visible at that point in the grafted code.
+  The code is then _grafted_ into the supplied scope by replacing each read/write to a variable with a call to the corresponding getter/setter function, if it is visible at that point in the grafted code.